Exiled rights activist accuses Bahrain of persecuting kin

 Another female activist at the same prison, Medina Ali, also began a hunger strike to protest against a strip search and in solidarity with Hassan, BIRD reported.

-Reporting by Noah Browning; Editing by Ghaida Ghantous and Mark Heinrich
+Reporting by Noah Browning, Additional Reporting by Sarah Dadouch; Editing by Ghaida Ghantous and Mark Heinrich